sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 ### Receive a bfd_c state DOWN event

-1. BfdRouteMgr lookup TABLE_BFD to confirm this event is for me and get nh_c
+1. StaticRouteBfd lookup TABLE_BFD to confirm this event is for me and get nh_c
 2. use nh_c lookup TABLE_NEXTHOP to get its prefix list: prefix1 and prefix3
 3. check nh_c is in TABLR_SR prefix1 nexthop list, remove it from this nexthop list.
 Because the nexhop list is empty now, remove this static route from redis appl_db STATIC_ROUTE_TABLE, uninstall this route from sonic
 4. check nh_c is in TABLR_SR prefix3 nexthop list, remove it from this nexthop list.
 Because the nexhop list is empty now, remove this static route from redis appl_db STATIC_ROUTE_TABLE, uninstall this route from sonic